pprevos/r4h2o/manuscript/r4h2o_08_cleaning.md

 Now that we have a clean set of data and some new knowledge, it is time for another quiz.

 ## Quiz 4: Cleaning Data
 The fourth quiz has five questions to practice the content of this chapter.
-In the [next chapter](#customers), we further analyse the personal involvement data with some advanced techniques.

 {quiz, id: q4, attempts: 10}
 # Quiz 4: Cleaning data